 Kanada observed that an inherent urge made one Parmanu combine with another.
-This was his his ideas on atom.
-When two Parmanu belonging to one class of substance combined, a dwinuka (binary molecule) was the result.
-This dwinuka had properties similar to the two parents Parmanu.
+This was his ideas on the atom.
+When two Parmanu belonging to one class of substance combined, a Dwinuka (binary molecule) was the result.
+This Dwinuka had properties similar to the two parents Parmanu.
 In the material universe, according to him, Parmanu belonging to different classes of substances combine in different combinations.
-This gave us a variety of dwinuka, which in other words means different types of substances.
+This gave us a variety of Dwinuka, which in other words means different types of substances.

 Besides this, Kanada also put forth the idea of chemical changes occurring because of various factors.
 He claimed that variation in temperature could bring about such changes.